wadetb/shellspace/Docs/VR.md

 # Performance

++ Tuning system for InQueue variables, possibly via console commands.
 + Bounds accumulation for Geometry objects, frustum culling
 + Optimize various decoders using NEON.
 + Accelerated CopyRect?
 + 16bit pixel support (runtime option)
 + Server-side scaling support?
 Check to see if it actually works.
 + More profiling inside libvncserver (turbojpeg, rectangle copy, etc).

++ Add an "inqueue freeze" command to test how updates affect display perf.
+  (See whether reintroducing throttling is important)

 + Memory tracking?
 (CPU precise and GPU estimate) With memory tracking we could force certain operations (InQueue append) to stall until memory is available.
 Would be hard to budget for the case of many VNC sessions though.